sta/websocket-sharp/README.md

 ### Logging ###

-The `WebSocket` class includes own logging function.
+The `WebSocket` class includes the own logging function.

 You can access the logging function with the `WebSocket.Log` property.
 (Its type is `WebSocketSharp.Logger`.)

-If you want to change the current logging level (the default logging level is `WebSocketSharp.LogLevel.ERROR`), you should set any of `LogLevel` values to the `WebSocket.Log.Level`.
+If you want to change the current logging level (the default logging level is `WebSocketSharp.LogLevel.ERROR`), you should set any of the `LogLevel` values to the `WebSocket.Log.Level`.

 ```cs
 ws.Log.Level = LogLevel.DEBUG;